sayantanauddy/hierarchical_bipedal_controller/README.md

 (Master's thesis code)

 A biologically inspired, hierarchical bipedal locomotion controller for robots.
-At the lower level, a CPG network with feedback pathways controls the individual joints.
+At the lower level, a CPG network (based on [this work](https://link.springer.com/chapter/10.1007/978-3-319-03413-3_39)) with feedback pathways controls the individual joints.
 The parameters of the CPG network are optimized by a genetic algorithm.
 At the higher level, a neural network modulates the output of the CPG network in order to optimize the robot’s movements with respect to an overall objective.
 In this case, the objective